 Upcycled Capsule for Urban Outfitters

-In support of Earth Month 2023, I had the privilege of pitching and spearheading a cross-functional upcycling initiative for Urban Outfitters.
-I designed a 100-SKU collection of one-of-a-kind bags using vinyl signage from past UO events that would otherwise have been discarded.
+In support of Earth Month 2023, I had the immense privilege of pitching and spearheading a cross-functional upcycling initiative for Urban Outfitters.
+I designed a 100-SKU collection of one-of-a-kind bags using vinyl signage from past UO events that would have otherwise been discarded.
 I shepherded this project from vision to reality in just over 3 months and the collection sold out in under 72 hours.

 Prototypes